uncouthregions/jonathanpaulmitchell/content/posts/disability-technology-time.md

 date: 2017-05-19T12:25:28+01:00
 date created: Friday, September 9th 2022, 12:25:28 pm
 date modified: Wednesday, September 21st 2022, 1:49:31 pm
+summary: "I talk about very basic kinds of technology, and how these contribute to the enaction of disability.
+I outline two concepts: *inter-mundane technology* (a low level artefactuality that supports activity while falling outside awareness, so that its contribution goes unacknowledged and the activity appears natural), and *technological unconscious* (a corpus of habituated expectations about how the world is).
+I then discuss how inter-mundane technologies---which are normatively-structured---lead to one way disability gets enacted, and also arodes bodily confidence in the world."
 ---

 *Presented at the Nordic Network Gender Body Health workshop 'Interrogating Prostheses', Stockholm University, Stockholm, Sweden, 15-16 May 2017.
 This is a work in progress and not for citation.*